 3. Pick and pass

 In the pick and pass method, the warehouse is divided into zones with workers assigned to each.
-Associates pick SKUs for multiple orders at a time from within their zone and the bins, totes or containers are then passed to the next zone.
+Warehouse pickers pick SKUs for multiple orders at a time from within their zone and the bins, totes or containers are then passed to the next zone.
 Pick and pass is a term often used interchangeably with zone picking, although zone picking can also be carried out without passing bins or containers from zone to zone.

 4. Zone order picking

-Zone order picking is often combined with other methods, most notably, the pick and pass method.
-With zone order picking, the warehouse is divided up into zones and each picker is assigned their own zone to pull items from.
+Zone picking is often combined with other methods, most notably, the pick and pass method.
+With zone picking, the warehouse is divided up into zones and each picker is assigned their own zone to pull items from.

 For orders that require products from multiple zones, the order container is passed on to the next zone, and that zone’s picker continues picking items for the order.
 This process is continued until the order is fulfilled.
 This method is great for high volume warehouses that often suffer from picker congestion in multiple areas.